 She added that the family has waited a long time for this sentencing to happen.

-With Clark's sentence, the chapter for this case finally ends.
+With Clark's sentence, the chapter for this case was hoped to end.